andyly-codes/geodems/README.md

 The start-up is a premium babyseat manufacturer and would like to market their product to young affluent families in London.
 The maps are build using tmap package - I find the aesthetic is super clean and the layering is familiar to ArcGIS.

-The main tasks are 1) selecting the variables
+The main tasks are:
+* selecting the variables
-                   2) create customer segments using unsupervised clustering algorithm
+* create customer segments using unsupervised clustering algorithm
-                   3) visualise where the segments are based on cluster assignment
+* visualise where the segments are based on cluster assignment

 ## Visualising the clusters